jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

 Playground for using large language models into the Modern Data Stack for entity resolution

+## Overview

+TL;DR a real-world sketch implementation for the Modern Data Stack of the ideas in "Can Foundation Models Wrangle Your Data?".

+While simple, it's pretty cool we could "port" [an academic paper](https://arxiv.org/pdf/2205.09911.pdf) to a real-world toolchain in a couple of hours; it's even cooler that, once AWS is setup, every other functional piece of the puzzle is pure SQL and can be run with no explicit infrastructure work at all (it may expensive for API reasons tough!)

+_Note: by running this project you may incur in API costs - be careful!_

 ## Setup

-We have three main prerequisite to be able to run the project:
+We have four main prerequisite to be able to run the project:

 * access to OpenAI endpoint through an API key;
 * access to AWS to deploy a lambda function (we use the serverless framework for convenience and best practice, but in theory everything below can be done manually in the console);
 * a Snowflake account properly connected to our AWS account;
 * a working dbt-core setup on Snowflake.

-We will go over these items in turn.
+We will go over these items in turn (feel free to skip the sessions that don't apply to you / you're familiar with).

 ### Python